austincloudguru/terraform-aws-alb/README.md

 # terraform-aws-alb
 Terraform module for creating and managing Application Load Balancers, Listeners, and Listener Rules.
+It can also create internal and external Route 53 addresses for instances when you may need them, like when using an [NLB->ALB configuration](https://aws.amazon.com/blogs/networking-and-content-delivery/using-static-ip-addresses-for-application-load-balancers/)

 # Usage
 ## Create an ALB with HTTP Redirect and an HTTPS listener that defaults to 404.